charliespy/Power-Outages-Analysis/README.md

 | cold     |                387 |
 | warm     |                248 |

-This is the value counts of the `CAUSE.CATEGORY` column.
+As we see in the dataframe above, most of the power outages happen in places where the climate is normal.

 | Causes                        |   CAUSE.CATEGORY |
 |:------------------------------|-----------------:|